 PARATRIATLÓN: Courage, Determination, Inspiration and Equality

-In a weekend full of national and international events held on the same stage as the second of the Triathlon World Series events, we have had the opportunity to enjoy the Paratriathlon event.
+In a weekend packed with national and international events held at the same venue as the second of the events Triathlon World Series, we have had the opportunity to enjoy the Paratriathlon event.

 At 12.45:XNUMX in the morning on Saturday, about thirty paratriathletes gathered next to the starting marsh of the Casa de Campo in Madrid, to compete in this modality: A clear example for all of what courage and eagerness means of overcoming.